University of Florida Taser incident: Incident prior to start of video

-According to reports, Meyer was in line for access to the microphone, when former Ambassador Dennis Jett, a University of Florida political science instructor and the forum's moderator, announced that one more question would be taken from the microphone on the right as seen from the stage.
-Meyer grabbed a second microphone which had been shut off, and demanded he be allowed to ask a question, asking, "Why don't you answer my questions?
+Meyer was reportedly in line for access to the microphone when former Ambassador Dennis Jett, a University of Florida political science instructor and the forum's moderator, announced that one more question would be taken from the microphone on the right, as seen from the stage.
+Meyer grabbed a second microphone, which had been shut off, and demanded he be allowed to ask a question, asking, "Why don't you answer my questions?
 I have been waiting and listening to you speak in circles for the last two hours."
 He also stated, "These officers are going to arrest me," and "You will take my question because I have been listening to your crap for two hours."
 When an officer attempted to cut Meyer off and escort him out of the hall, Meyer broke away and continued to shout.
 Kerry then intervened and requested that Meyer be allowed to ask a question.
 Meyer was then brought back to the microphone with police officers on either side of him.

-Meyer then handed his camera to the woman who was standing in front of him in line and requested that she record him.
-Kerry then finished answering a previous question, and Meyer was then recognized by Kerry to ask a question.
+Meyer then handed his camera to the woman who was standing in line in front of him and requested that she record him.
+After Kerry completed answering a prior question, Meyer was acknowledged by Kerry to pose his question.

 Video begins

-At this point, Meyer's video began.
-Meyer spoke for approximately 1 minute and 20 seconds, beginning by citing the book Armed Madhouse and its author Greg Palast's description of the 2004 U.S. presidential election and reports of election irregularities.
+Meyer's video begins with him speaking for approximately 1 minute and 20 seconds.
+He starts by citing the book Armed Madhouse and its author Greg Palast's description of the 2004 U.S. presidential election and reports of election irregularities.
 According to The Washington Post, Meyer's question turned into "an increasingly agitated three-parter".

 Meyer questioned Kerry's concession of the 2004 U.S. presidential election, Kerry's support or lack of support of the efforts to impeach George W. Bush, and Kerry's involvement in the Yale University secret society known as Skull and Bones.

 After Meyer used the term "blowjob" (in reference to the impeachment of Bill Clinton) and while he was asking about Kerry's involvement in Skull and Bones, Meyer's microphone was cut off.
 Later, Steven Blank, ACCENT chairman, said, "We make it clear that any profanity and vulgarity by anyone asking questions will result in a cutting off of the mic."